ADDICTED TO BASEBALL CARDS

 For those who got hooked early, their baseball card collection became an important part of their identity as they got older.
 Arranging and cataloging their cards provided comfort and an escape from life’s stresses.
 The hunt for cards to fill in holes in sets or add stars to their collection was a driving force.
 Weekend trips to card shows and shops became the norm.
 Money that could have been spent on other hobbies or pastimes was instead funneled into the never-ending quest for the next great find.

-Read also: POST BASEBALL CARDS 1990
+Read also: HOW MUCH ARE 1991 DONRUSS BASEBALL CARDS WORTH

 The addiction truly takes hold when collectors start chasing the ultra-rare and valuable vintage cards from the 1950s and 60s.
 Hunting down that elusive Mickey Mantle rookie card or a near mint condition Hank Aaron becomes an obsession.
 Hours are spent scouring online auctions, making deals with other collectors, and attending major card conventions in the hopes of finding the big ticket item that will take a collection to the next level.
 Sleep is lost contemplating auction strategies and debates rage over which vintage stars hold the most value.
 The rush of winning an auction for a true piece of cardboard history is a high unlike any other for those in the throes of addiction.